swissniggi/SnakeJS/README.md

 # Snake_JS

--- A snake game for 4 players
+-- A snake game for 4 players!
+Eat cherries and avoid obstacles and other snakes!

 -- Made for a gaming table

 __Important:__ Don't change highscore_snake.txt!
 Make sure the application process has rights to write this file!

 This application requires the old KIJS framework to run! // Send me a mail for further information :-)

+__Modes:__<br />
+_Normal:_ 1 snake, controlled with arrow keys<br />
+_Table:_ 1 - 4 snakes, controlled with joysticks or button (for more information, please send me a mail)<br />
+_Magic Mode:_ useable in normal and table mode.
+An automatic snake appeares!
+It can replace obstacles!
+Kill it or it kills you!